ghiggi/gpm_api/docs/source/00_introduction.rst

 The Integrated Multi-satellite Retrievals for GPM (IMERG) is an advanced algorithm designed to generate a high resolution precipitation product every 30 minutes, covering the full globe (up to version 6,  a quasi-global area from 60°S to 60°N) with a spatial resolution of 0.1° x 0.1°.
+The latest IMERG product covers the time period from January 1998 to present.

 By leveraging measurements from Geostationary (GEO) IR imagers and the :ref:`GPM PMW sensors constellation <gpm_constellation>`, IMERG provides a "best-estimate" of 30-minute average precipitation rates.